prcutler/paulcutler.org/content/spinning.md

 ## Streaming

-* Depeche Mode - Memento Mori
+* Ruston Kelly - The Weakness
-* Samia - Honey
+* Joseph - The Sun